radiukpavlo/python-programming/10_Lesson_Loops/.ipynb_checkpoints/lesson-10_loops-checkpoint.md

     ```
 8. Go to the data folder and use the [countries.py](https://github.com/radiukpavlo/python-programming/blob/main/data/countries.py) file.
 Loop through the countries and extract all the countries containing the word _land_.
 9. This is a fruit list, ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop.
-10. Go to the data folder and use the [countries_data.py](https://github.com/radiukpavlo/python-programming/blob/main/data/countries-data.py) file.
+10. [OPTIONAL] Go to the data folder and use the [countries_data.py](https://github.com/radiukpavlo/python-programming/blob/main/data/countries-data.py) file.
    * What are the total number of languages in the data?
    * Find the ten most spoken languages from the data.
    * Find the 10 most populated countries in the world.